ansible-collections/amazon.aws/docs/community.aws.rds.rst

           Environment: testing
           Application: cms

-    # Create a read-only replica and wait for it to become available
+    - name: Create a read-only replica and wait for it to become available community.aws.rds:
-    - rds:
         command: replicate
         instance_name: new-database-replica
         source_instance: new_database
         wait: yes
         wait_timeout: 600

-    # Delete an instance, but create a snapshot before doing so
+    - name: Delete an instance, but create a snapshot before doing so community.aws.rds:
-    - rds:
         command: delete
         instance_name: new-database
         snapshot: new_database_snapshot

-    # Get facts about an instance
+    - name: Get facts about an instance community.aws.rds:
-    - rds:
         command: facts
         instance_name: new-database
       register: new_database_facts

-    # Rename an instance and wait for the change to take effect
+    - name: Rename an instance and wait for the change to take effect community.aws.rds:
-    - rds:
         command: modify
         instance_name: new-database
         new_instance_name: renamed-database
         wait: yes

-    # Reboot an instance and wait for it to become available again
+    - name: Reboot an instance and wait for it to become available again community.aws.rds:
-    - rds:
         command: reboot
         instance_name: database
         wait: yes